universal-packages/universal-documentation/docs/tutorials/todo-list/testing.md

 FetchError: request to http://localhost:4001/todo-items failed, reason: connect ECONNREFUSED 127.0.0.1:4001
 ```

-This tell us we need the configure the express-controllers app to run on the port 400~ when running tests.
+This tells us we need to configure the express-controllers app to run on port 4000 when running tests.

-Lets add the following to `src/config/express-controller-app.yaml`:
+Let's add the following to `src/config/express-controllers-app.yaml`:

 ```yaml
 test: